-This Compensation Discussion and Analysis section is intended to provide our stockholders with a clear understanding of our compensation philosophy, objectives and practices; our compensation setting process; our executive compensation program components; and the decisions made with respect to the 2020 compensation of each of our Named Executive Officers ("NEOs").
-For 2020, our NEOs were:
+This Compensation Discussion and Analysis section is intended to provide our stockholders with a clear understanding of our compensation philosophy, objectives and practices; our compensation setting process; our executive compensation program components; and the decisions made with respect to the 2021 compensation of each of our Named Executive Officers ("NEOs").
+For 2021, our NEOs were:

-- · Robert D. Wright, President and CEO - Steven Cirulis, Senior Vice President, Chief Financial Officer and Chief Strategy Officer - Adam Noves, Senior Vice President and Chief of Operations - Jeffrey Douglas, Senior Vice President and Chief Information Officer - Adiya Dixon, Chief Legal Officer and Secretary - Alan Johnson, Former President and CEO - Matthew Revord, Former Senior Vice President, Chief Legal Officer, Chief People Officer and Secretary - Brandon Rhoten, Former Chief Marketing Officer
+- Robert D. Wright, President and CEO - Steven Cirulis, Senior Vice President, Chief Financial Officer and Chief Strategy Officer - Adam Noves, Senior Vice President and Chief Operating Officer - Jeffrey Douglas, Senior Vice President and Chief Information Officer - Adiya Dixon, Chief Legal Officer and Secretary